crowdsourcegis/sequoyah-elder-risk-capstone/README.md

 `scripts/pipeline/reason_code_dictionary.py` is the rule library used by Step 10.
 It belongs to the active pipeline, but it is a dependency module rather than its own run step.

+Important routing note:
+Steps 5 and 6 explicitly locate address points and facilities onto the road network before solving.
+The current pipeline scripts use larger search tolerances, `MATCH_TO_CLOSEST`, and `SNAP` against the `Roads` network source so near-road points are more likely to receive valid drive times without manual cleanup.

 ## Legacy Scripts

 Scripts in `scripts/legacy/` stay in the repo on purpose.
 They show earlier or exploratory versions of logic that were later consolidated into the active pipeline.
 I kept them for audit, comparison, and method transparency, not as parallel official workflows.